thebiggest0/pycharm-github-docs/docs/githubSetup.md

 This section will guide you through creating a GitHub account, which is necessary for connecting to PyCharm.

-## Steps for creating a GitHub account
+## Steps for Creating a GitHub account

 1. Open your web browser and navigate to the GitHub website: [https://github.com/](https://github.com/).